6 KPIs to Measure The Effectiveness Of Push Notifications

 Target Problem: The segment that you have chosen for the notification can’t relate to your notifications.
 You targeting was wrong for this notification.

-Test: Send notification to different segment and check the result.
+Test: Send notification to a different segment and check the result.

 Test: Make some changes in the content of your notification and resend.